Equivariant ZFA and the foundations of nominal techniques: Equivariance

 The problem is that while in principle every instance of the axiom-scheme \rulefont{Equivar} can be derived, in practice the cost of proving all those instances from first principles \`a la Theorem~\ref{thrm.equivar} scales up with the complexity of $\phi$, and it is not trivial to automate.

 My PhD thesis contained an implementation of FM set theory inside Isabelle, and in the end this issue of proving countless instances of Theorem~\ref{thrm.equivar} caused the development to stall.

-The irony of an implementation of nominal techniques stalling due to the cost of proving renaming lemmas was not lost on me at the time, and I concluded that it was very important inside a nominal theorem-prover that equivariance have constant cost to the user, regardless of the size of the predicate $\phi$.
+The irony of an implementation of nominal techniques stalling due to the cost of proving renaming lemmas was not lost on me, and I concluded that it was very important inside a nominal theorem-prover that equivariance have constant cost to the user, regardless of the nature of or size of the predicate $\phi$.

 Assuming an axiom \rulefont{Equivar} is an effective way to reduce the cost of renaming to \emph{constant} effort, namely, the cost of invoking the axiom.
 If instead implementation requires explicit proofs of equivariance properties in the style of Theorem~\ref{thrm.equivar}, then our implementation needs to make sure that all instances of this Theorem are proved in a fully automated manner, achieving the same effect \emph{as if} the Theorem were an Axiom.
 In this sense, we can say that from the point of view of implementation Equivariance is a natural axiom. \end{rmrk}